auth0/docs/articles/quickstart/backend/laravel/interactive.md

 ---

 # Add authorization to a Laravel application.
-This guide demonstrates how to integrate Auth0 with any new or existing Laravel API application using the [Auth0 Laravel SDK](https://github.com/auth0/laravel-auth0) package.
+This guide demonstrates how to integrate Auth0 with any new or existing Laravel API application using the [Auth0 Laravel SDK](https://github.com/auth0/laravel-auth0).

 If you haven't created an API in your Auth0 dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.